October 21, 2016

-Chicago – Producer Jeffrey Seller and Broadway In Chicago have announced the day-of-show digital lottery for HAMILTON, launching in Chicago on September 27, 2016 at The PrivateBank Theatre (18 W. Monroe).
-The Chicago production will conduct a day-of-show lottery for every performance beginning on Tuesday, September 27 with 44 days of theater performances to be sold for $10...To read more, click here.
+Chicago – Producer Jeffrey Seller and Broadway In Chicago have announced the day-of-show digital lottery for HAMILTON, recently launched in Chicago at The PrivateBank Theatre (18 W. Monroe).
+The Chicago production will conduct a day-of-show lottery for every performance with 44 days of theater performances to be sold for $10.
+Seats will vary in location.
+Some may be in the front row, and others....To read more, click here.

 September 18, 2016

 Within a decade, Edward Snowden went from a US soldier to a cyber-intelligence analyst, to the man who uncovered the nation’s secret voyeurism, to the most wanted man in America.
 Now, the movie with the Snowden moniker, depicts him as a hero who rebelled against the power of the government to spy on its citizens.
 Yet, others still consider him a traitor..To read more, click here.